You need a reliable security system, right? Can Ring cameras, a popular choice for home security, also work effectively in a commercial environment?

 Creating a dedicated 2.4 GHz network for the Ring camera:

-Ring cameras only work with 2.4 GHz, while some routers offer both the 2.4 GHz and 5 GHz bands.
+Ring cameras only work on 2.4 GHz, while some routers support both 2.4 GHz and 5 GHz.
 To ensure a reliable connection, configure your router to create a guest network that only broadcasts on the 2.4 GHz frequency.
+Reset your Ring camera and connect it to the new 2.4 GHz guest network.
+This setup should significantly improve the camera’s connection reliability.

 By setting up a dedicated 2.4 GHz network for your Ring camera, you avoid potential interference from the 5 GHz band and ensure that the camera operates on the compatible frequency.
 This results in a much more stable connection.